 - config: Registry-related classes.

 - data: Defines the client's side interface and implementation of the Remote Facade that we use to access the OMERO server.

 - event: The event bus classes.

 - init: Classes to perform initialization tasks at start-up.

-- log: Adapter classes to wrap log4j16.
+- log: Adapter classes to wrap log4j.

-- cache: Adapter classes to wrap ehcache17.
+- cache: Adapter classes to wrap ehcache.

 - rnd: The image data provider.

-- ui: The top frame window and the user notification widgets.